cldwalker/semtag.me/pedestal-app/README.md

 Checkout the [test aspect](http://localhost:3001/semtag-web-test.html) or ui aspect.
 Trying out dev/prod aspects will not work since they require a backend service.

-To run tests: `lein run -m semtag-web.tasks/build-test-app && lein test`
+To run tests: `lein build-app && lein test`

 ## Notes